-While there are hundreds of campsites all around the island, if you’re staying at the main campsites in the ring road cities, most of them have modern facilities, however, there are some campsites on the sides of the road are really just a small area with a picnic table.
+While there are hundreds of campsites around the ring road, if you’re staying at the main campsites in the ring road cities, most of them have modern facilities, however, there are some campsites on the sides of the road are really just a small area with a picnic table.
 The campsites that I have listed below are a good mixture of both, but all of them have at least a toilet so you don’t have to worry about finding a place to relieve yourself.
 Unless you’re really picky about having facilities, it’s nothing to worry about and all listed below will cover you no matter where you are on the island.

 What is an Iceland Camping Card?
 Is it necessary/worth it?

 The camping card that you can purchase in Iceland is a pre-paid card that gives you access to 41 campsites around Iceland.
 It is valid for 28 nights including two adults and two children and it can only be used during the summer season: June 1st – September 15th.
 The cost of the card is 19,900 ISK (~$160 USD).
 You can purchase it online or at any of these locations when you arrive.
 So, is it worth it?
 During my two weeks camping in Iceland, the campsites took up about $250 of my total Iceland trip cost.
 I paid as I went, however, most of the campsites listed below are not a part of the 41 campsites that the camping card applies to.
 If you’re a solo traveler as I was, I really don’t think it’s necessary unless you’re big on saving as much money as possible, but if you’re a family or couple, it’ll be worth it since the campsite prices are per person per night.
 The only downside is that you’re limited to the campsites that you can stay at, but saving a couple of hundreds of dollars might be worth it for you.
 It all depends on your budget and travel preference.
 You can read more about the camping card and the individual campsites here.